Skip to content

 createSessionrequestCreate a session at the chosen URI.

-disposeSessionrequestDispose this session and its backend resources.
+disposeSessionrequestDispose this session and its backend resources (cascades to every chat in the session's catalog).

 Notifications (params.channel = "ahp-session:/<uuid>")